cryptodictionary/site/content/extracontent.md

 A commitment scheme based on a hash function using algebraic operations rather than bits-mixing operations like most hash functions.
-Thanks to the algebraic structure of the hash, it can be used to create commitment schemes that are homomorphic (additively) and provably secure under the decisional Diffie-Hellman assumption.
+Thanks to the algebraic structure of the hash, it can be used to create commitment schemes that are additively homomorphic, and provably secure (perfectly hiding, and computationally binding under the discrete logarithm assumption).

 ## Poseidon